Immunotherapy Drugs for Myasthenia Gravis

 Antibody-based biologics

 Biologics are drugs made from living cells.
 They can be derived from human or animal cells, tissues, or blood, among other sources.
 The process of making biologics turns products from living organisms into drugs that can prevent, treat, and cure diseases like MG.
 In MG, all the biologic drugs consist of antibodies made by cells.
+These antibodies target and suppress specific immune cells or immune pathways that are involved in MG.
 Examples of some antibody-based biologics used to treat MG include:

 • Eculizumab (brand name Soliris®)